ivbaze/faithomijie.github.io/README.md

 Another bar chart showcased the top 10 longest flight routes by distance, revealing key international or long-haul routes, essential for understanding the scope of SFO's global connections.

 ### Data Source

+The primary dataset used for this analysis is the "air_travel_dataset.xlsx" which contains detailed information on San Francisco Airport flight data in March of 2020.

 https://drive.google.com/drive/folders/1pPiCs-x8QuVEfNehzqDQhmL36LwICPt8